chenwangnida/MENHBSA4SWSC/README.md

 # Run

-1. We have generated and uploaded a runnable jar (i.e, a MENHBSA4SWSC.jar file) in our code repository.
+1. We have generated and uploaded a runnable jar (i.e., a MENHBSA4SWSC.jar file) in our code repository.

 2. To run MENHBSA4SWSC.jar via terminals, please use the following command line with five parameters: `java -jar MENHBSA4SWSC.jar out.stat problem.xml service-output.xml taxonomy.owl 0 0`.
 (Note that full paths of problem.xml service-output.xml and taxonomy.owl files must be given in the command line, you can download the dataset files from https://github.com/chenwangnida/Dataset).